 Whether you’re looking to buy a house, sell or refinance, a home appraisal is likely going to be an important part of the process.
-After all, you have to know how much a house is worth before you can make any meaningful financial moves on it.
+After all, you typically will need to know how much a house is worth before you can make any meaningful financial moves on it.

-The appraisal process can be a nerve-wracking one, especially if you aren’t sure what all goes into it.
+Getting an appraisal can be nerve-wracking, especially if you aren’t sure of the factors that are involved.
 Let’s take a look at what appraisals are, how they work and how much you can expect one to cost.

 See What You Qualify For

 Congratulations!
 Based on the information you have provided, you are eligible to continue your home loan process online with Rocket Mortgage.